 2. Rise of originals

 Tech players are foraying into the realm of creating their content, also known as ‘originals’.
 Tech companies that have access to consumption and preference data of their consumers are well-poised to spend on developing original stories.
-These shows/movies are produced completely in-house or in co-production with other studios with OTT channels taking over the creative control.
+These shows/movies are produced wholly in-house or in co-production with other studios with OTT channels taking over the creative control.
 Many examples can be cited of existing archives or old videos being repurposed to create content and becoming instant hits.
-The Manchester City documentary on Amazon Prime and The Last Dance on Netflix are two major examples of old archived content released as originals.
+The Manchester City documentary on Amazon Prime and The Last Dance on Netflix are two significant examples of old archived content released as originals.
 Amazon Prime itself has kept USD 6B aside for in-house or co-production projects aimed at creating more Originals.

 3. Evolving interest towards international content

 There is an increasing interest in the demand for international content on OTT streaming services.
 The popularity of shows like Money Heist, Dark, and acclaimed movies like Parasite only confirms this trend.
-Subtitles have succeeded in breaking the language barrier and are instrumental in driving this interest for overseas content.
-But these subtitles need to be highly accurate if they are to convey the right meaning and allow the emotions of the original dialog to come through.
+Subtitles have succeeded in breaking the language barrier and are instrumental in driving this interest in overseas content.
+But these subtitles need to be highly accurate if they are to convey the right meaning and allow the emotions of the original dialogue to come through.

 How content providers can leverage AI to be OTT-ready